Russian Ground Forces: Branches of service

 The Spetsnaz GRU serve under the Ground Forces in peacetime and at the same time are directly subordinated to the Main Directorate of Intelligence (GRU) and will fall under GRU operational control during wartime operations or under special circumstances.

 Dispositions since 2021

 As a result of the 2008 Russian military reforms, the ground forces now consist of armies subordinate to the four new military districts: Western, Southern, Central, and Eastern Military Districts.
 The new districts have the role of 'operational strategic commands,' which command the Ground Forces as well as the Naval Forces and part of the Air and Air Defence Forces within their areas of responsibility.

 Each major formation is bolded, and directs the non-bolded major subordinate formations.
 It is not entirely clear to which superior(s) the four operational-strategic commands will report from 1 December 2010, as they command formations from multiple services (Air Force, Ground Forces & Navy).
 A current detailed list of the subordinate units of the four military districts can be found in the respective articles.
-During 2009, all 23 remaining divisions were reorganised into four tank brigades, 35 motor-rifle brigades, one prikritiya brigade formed from a machinegun-light artillery division, and three airborne-assault brigades (pre-existing).
-Almost all are now designated otdelnaya (separate), with only several brigades retaining the guards honorific title.

-In 2013, two of these brigades were reactivated as full divisions: the 2nd Guards Tamanskaya Motor Rifle Division and 4th Guards Kantemirovskaya Tank Division.
-These two divisions marked the beginning of the expansion of the Ground Forces as more brigades are being reformed into full divisions within each military district.